Chart Color Schemes

 Acton's residents boast exceedingly positive health performance metrics with a range of health conditions having marked impacts on both younger and older age cohorts

 Acton's health outcomes show significant results across various conditions affecting both younger and older age groups.
-Private health cover rate is extremely low at approximately 44% of the total population (~1,436 people), compared to 65.3% in Australian Capital Territory and a national average of 55.3%.
-Mental health issues and asthma are the most common conditions, affecting 15.6 and 9.9% of residents respectively.
+The private health cover rate is notably low at approximately 44% (~1,436 people), compared to the Australian Capital Territory's 65.3% and Australia's average of 55.3%.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 15.6% and 9.9% of residents respectively.

-74.9% of residents report no medical ailments, compared to 70.8% across Australian Capital Territory.
-The area has 0.3% (8 people) of residents aged 65 and over, lower than the 11.4% in Australian Capital Territory.
+About 74.9% of residents report no medical ailments, compared to 70.8% across Australian Capital Territory.
+Acton has a lower proportion of seniors aged 65 and over at 0.3% (8 people), compared to the Australian Capital Territory's 11.4%.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health